 Psychologists believe that people with narcissism feel a strong need to be admired, fawned over, praised, and wanted.
 In a narcissistic relationship, the narcissist will generally demand excessive and unending praise from the non-narcissistic partner.
 The narcissistic partner will, however, typically remain emotionally distant from the other partner, probably because the narcissist is incapable of experiencing feelings such as empathy or compassion.
-Validation behaviors on the part of the narcissistic individual in such a relationship generally occur when the narcissist is feeling validated and admired by sources outside the relationship, or when the narcissist begins to fear losing the relationship and the source of constant validation it supplies for him.
-Experts believe that this dynamic can apply not only to the romantic narcissistic relationship, but also to the filial, professional, or platonic narcissistic relationship.
+Validation behaviors on the part of the narcissistic individual in such a relationship generally occur when the narcissist is feeling validated and admired by sources outside the relationship, or when the narcissist begins to fear losing the relationship and the source of constant validation it supplies.
+Experts believe this dynamic can apply not only to the romantic narcissistic relationship, but also to the filial, professional, or platonic narcissistic relationship.

 The typical narcissist lacks the ability to self-validate or self-affirm.
 They are generally very focused on themselves, and unable to recognize or understand the valid needs of others.
 The interpersonal boundaries of others typically mean very little to them, while their own need for recognition generally takes center stage in their own minds.